-The maintenance of the death penalty in the U.S. and in Japan is a real cause for concern among human rights campaigners.
+The maintenance of the death penalty in the US and in Japan is a real cause for concern among human rights campaigners.
 The death penalty has been abolished in European Union countries.
 There is no evidence that it deters murderers, and there are real dangers that on occasion people later proved to have been innocent have been executed.

-The establishment of the International Criminal Court should help to ensure that future despotic leaders are more circumspect in their behavior, but the U.S. refusal to support the court and their efforts to ensure that their nationals will not be subject to prosecution in the court has undermined the value and pressing of the court prestige of the court.
+The establishment of the International Criminal Court should help to ensure that future despotic leaders are more circumspect in their behaviour, but the US refusal to support the court and their efforts to ensure that their nationals will not be subject to prosecution in the court has undermined the value and prestige of the court.

 Amnesty International is not popular with authoritarian politicians who may have guilty consciences.
 But it and other organisations supporting the victims of torture and the reform of prison conditions have an important role in reminding all of us that human rights are being constantly impinged even in purportedly democratic countries.
 Their reports deserve to be taken seriously and given due publicity.
 We must also ensure that our politicians are called to account and forced to take remedial measures where necessary and appropriate.